Where Ducks Nest Affects Production

 “Blue-winged teal settle from south to north.
 By and large, if a bluewing sees good habitat, it will settle down and nest.
 In a year when the Dakotas are wet, but the prairies farther north are dry, that’s good news.
 With ample water, they’ll settle in North and South Dakota and nest to get the best results.
 However, in years when U.S. conditions are lacking, the majority will keep moving to find what they are looking for as far north as Manitoba, Saskatchewan and Alberta.

 Green-winged teal are just totally consistent because they breed in the parkland and boreal, so they have this extremely stable breeding habit.
 The other thing about greenwings is they are the most attentive females you’ll ever find.
-On the prairies, I’ve passed over greenwings while nest searching, gone down the trail, flipped around, come back up the same trail, stopped to check another nest and found I was parked over a greenwing on her nest.
-That meant I straddled her twice — once on the way down and again on the way back.
-They are just incredibly attentive of the nest, and I think that’s part of their success.”
+On the prairies, we’ve passed over greenwings while nest searching, gone down the trail, flipped around, come back up the same trail, stopped to check another nest and found I was parked over a greenwing on her nest.
+That meant we straddled her twice — once on the way down and again on the way back.
+They are just incredibly attentive of the nest, and we think that’s part of their success.”

 Year in and year out, we’re going to see good green-winged teal production because they breed where there’s stable water.
 They nest in the boreal forest in low density, but the boreal is so vast that even when they nest at four pairs per square mile, they’re going to produce lots of ducks!
-And they are even more abundant in the parklands.”
+And they are even more dense in the parklands.”

 Gadwall and Wigeon